-Please click on the media links below to view the Imagining Aberdeen Phase 1 Project Reports.
+Please click on the links below to view the Imagining Aberdeen (2016) Phase 1 Project Reports.

 This leaflet describes the children’s key messages as developed during the Imagining Aberdeen Mural week 2016.

-The Imagineers have been thinking about kindness and produced this poster to encourage kinder communities in Scotland.
+The Imagineers thought about kindness and produced this poster to encourage kinder communities in Scotland.

 Imagining Aberdeen participants won the Aberdeen City Council Children and Young People’s Champion Award 2016.